juanbrujo/jquery-plugin-starter/README.md

-JavaScript Plugin Starter
+jQuery Plugin Starter
 ===

-This is my starter structure for a generic *JavaScript plugin*.
+This is my starter structure for a generic *jQuery plugin*.
 It makes use of several technologies as described below.

 ###Use:
 In every file you'll see a piece of commented code.
 That's the instructions for each file.
 In others you'll see *UPPERCASED-WORDS* and those one you should change to fit your needs like the name of the plugin, version, your GitHub user, the repository URL and so.

-Files should be new names too (*your-javascript-plugin-name.js*) and they're commanded in `Gruntfile.js` so change names there there too, it's clearly identified.
+Files should be new names too (*your-jquery-plugin-name.js*) and they're commanded in `Gruntfile.js` so change names there there too, it's clearly identified.

 demo
 --